obamwonyi/setup_media_wiki/REAME.md

     #### Note : you can use any port other than 8080 . as long as it's not occupied.

     - Click on the link provided in the terminal , you project would open on your default web browser, you would see a link on how to setup you project.
 This link will simply take you to a page where you can generate the LocalSettings.php file .

     - Please make sure to fill in the database details from the database settings above correctly .

+    - After filling the details download the LocalSettings.php file and add it to the root of the project (MediWiki) directory and refresh the page or reserve the project

 ##### Comment below if you wan't me to make a setup with lamp stack on windows , with out the use of **WSL**.